Beijing to Lhasa Spectacular 11 Days

-Beijing to Lhasa train offers a special view of the country, enjoying the splendid mountain scenery.
-Lhasa will impress you with Tibetan Buddhism.
+Beijing to Lhasa train always offers you a special view of the country, enjoying the splendid mountain scenery.
+Lhasa will impress you with its wonderful culture and the splendid Tibetan Buddhism.

 Day 1.
 Arrive in Beijing

 Arrive in Beijing, met and transferred by our representative to the hotel.

 City sightseeing in Beijing, including Lama Temple, Forbidden City, Temple of Heaven.

 Overnight in Beijing 4 star hotel